mdscolour/ICPC/README.md

 ```
 python3 normalRun.py bed_file_name.bed
 ```
-Directly run this will takes about 120 hours.
+Directly run this will take about 120 hours.

 And this is only for the first section in chr.
 1.